 AWS Database Migration Service (AWS DMS) Overview

 AWS Database Migration Service (AWS DMS) is AWS’s database migration tool.
 It is a cloud service that enables data migration from relational databases, data warehouses, NoSQL databases, and other data repositories to AWS Cloud destinations securely and fast.
 AWS DMS supports homogenous and heterogenous migrations and has very little impact on the operation of the source database during the migration, which means there is minimal downtime for applications that rely on the database.
-6 reasons to automate your data pipeline
+Oracle to Redshift Migration Made Easy (2 Methods)

 AWS Database Migration Service or AWS DMS migrates your data to and from popular databases – both open source and commercial.
 AWS DMS continuously replicates data with low latency from source to target.
 Examples of use cases include replicating data from multiple sources to Amazon S3 to create a scalable data lake or replicating petabytes of data from various databases to Amazon Redshift to build an enterprise data warehouse.
 It can also migrate databases to Amazon Aurora, Amazon DynamoDB and Amazon DocumentDB, Snowflake on AWS etc. Compare AWS DMS with BryteFlow